Buy-To-Let Mortgage Deposits

 How much deposit do you need for a buy-to-let mortgage?

-Lenders usually reserve the highest LTV deals for previously owned houses.
-If you’re buying a flat, maisonette, or a newly built property of any type, you’ll probably need a larger deposit.
-For example, almost no lenders will accept less than a 25% deposit for a new build flat.
+Lenders also typically reserve the highest Loan-to-Value (LTV) deals for previously owned houses.
+If you’re purchasing a flat, maisonette, or any newly built property, you’ll likely require a larger deposit.
+For example, few lenders will accept less than a 25% deposit for a new build flat.

 Maximise your chance of approval with a specialist in buy to let mortgages